CompOmics/compomics.github.io/pages/peptide-shaker/wiki/PeptideShakerCLI.md

 **Optional processing parameters**

 ```
+-project_type              The type of project (0: psm, 1: peptide, 2: protein).

 -threads                   The number of threads to use.
 Defaults to the number of available CPUs.

 -gui                       Use a dialog to display the progress (1: true, 0: false, default is '0').